-Hannah Dailey is an Assistant Professor in the department of Mechanical Engineering & Mechanics at Lehigh University.
+Hannah Dailey is an Associate Professor in the department of Mechanical Engineering & Mechanics at Lehigh University.
 Her research interests include computational and experimental biomechanics of fracture fixation and bone healing, fracture nonunion, and mechanics of tissues and biomaterials.
 Her research group emphasizes imaging-driven engineering approaches to clinical problems in orthopaedics and collaborates with surgeons and veterinarians in hospitals across the US and Europe.
 She is an NSF CAREER Award winner and has received research funding from the Orthopaedic Trauma Association.
 She also serves as co-founder and Chief Scientific Officer of OrthoXel, DAC, an Irish-based orthopaedic device company.
 Prof. Dailey has been involved as a Perry Outreach Program site volunteer and supports new curriculum development.

 Ana Ebrahimi, PhD

 Ana Ebrahimi, PhD is a Research Associate in the Neuromuscular Biomechanics Lab at the University of Wisconsin-Madison.
 She received her Bachelor of Science degree in Biomedical Engineering at the University of California-Davis in 2012 and her Doctorate in Mechanical Engineering at the University of Delaware in 2018.
 Her research interests are in understanding the mechanics driving how humans walk with a gait disorder, such as cerebral palsy.
 Ana is passionate about bringing women into STEM, recently co-founding the International Women in Biomechanics group.
 She has been active in The Perry Initiative since 2013, serving first as a volunteer and later as a program specialist.